Understanding (Research) Data Storage in the UiL OTS Labs

 - In the project folder associated with your research if the data is related to your research project and / or other people in the same project folder should have access to it.

-Note: Do not use the data exchange to exchange files that can still be changed.
-These files are deleted automatically after 14 days, so you might lose important data if you use this drive to work on files.
+Note: Do not use the data exchange to exchange files that you are still working on.
+These files are deleted automatically after 14 days, so you might lose important data if you use this folder to work on files.